Kraglin: Powers and abilities

 Kraglin's multi-faceted eyes enable him to see in multiple directions at once.

 In other media

 Television

-Kraglin appears in the Guardians of the Galaxy episode "Back in Black," voiced by James Arnold Taylor.
-This version has a human appearance like his Marvel Cinematic Universe counterpart.
+Kraglin, based on the MCU incarnation (see below), appears in the Guardians of the Galaxy episode "Back in Black", voiced by James Arnold Taylor.

 Marvel Cinematic Universe

 Kraglin Obfonteri appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Sean Gunn.
-This version is a member of the Ravagers, serves as Yondu Udonta's first mate, and has a human-like appearance.
-Additionally, Guardians of the Galaxy writer/director James Gunn has stated that Kraglin is Xandarian.
+This version is a Xandarian member of the Ravagers and Yondu Udonta's first mate.